-Information provided during the hearing reveals that your daughter does not meet medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.
+Information provided during the hearing reveals that you do not meet medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.

-It is the decision of the State Hearing Officer to uphold the Department's proposal to terminate your daughter's benefits and services through the Medicaid MR/DD Waiver Program.
+It is the decision of the State Hearing Officer to uphold the Department's proposal to terminate your benefits and services through the Medicaid MR/DD Waiver Program.